 - Yes, there are three of them and also Grande Buffet.

 - How much does food cost on Silja Serenade.

 - A basic meal costs about 20 euros.
 An all-inclusive buffet costs about 40 euros.

 - Yes, there is a pub, nightclub and disco.

-- What can I buy from Tax-free Superstore?
+- What can I buy from a Tax-free Superstore?

 - The most popular products are alcoholic drinks, sweets, perfumes and cigarettes.
 The shop sells many other things too.

-- What payments method are accepted on Silja Serenade?
+- What payment methods are accepted on Silja Serenade?

 - Euros, Swedish crowns and major payment cards can be used.

 - Which cabin class is recommended on Silja Serenade?

 - We recommend classes B, Promenade or Seaside.
 They give good value for money.